Net Interest Margin: A Key Financial Metric

 Narrow Focus

-While NIM is an important metric, it should not be the sole focus.
-Traders should consider other factors, such as:
+NIM should not be the sole focus.
+Consider:

 Non-Interest Income